unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

               "1": "In this room there is nothing.
 Everything has burnt because of an explosion."
           }

 When the room is in the state "0" the description is: "In this room there is a lot unsense things {cylinder_room_03}.".
-Of course, in placed of "{cylinder_room_03}" you are going to get the item description defined in the item section.
+Of course, in placed of "{cylinder_room_03}" you are getting the item description defined in the related item section.

 If the state is "1" then you are going to get: "In this room there is nothing.
 Everything has burnt because of an explosion.".